Stanhope Gardens

 What has been the trend in development approvals over the past five years in the suburb of Stanhope Gardens?

-Looking at development activity over the past five years, the suburb of Stanhope Gardens's approval levels have been slightly above the yearly average of 2, showing modest growth in recent years.
+Looking at development activity over the past five years, the suburb of Stanhope Gardens's approval levels have been significantly below the yearly average of 2, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth in the suburb of Stanhope Gardens?